 Beautifully landscaped Terraforce garden wall

-- Layout flexibility: The half moon interlock easily handles convex and concave curves, and the wall angle can vary from vertical to shallow slopes.
+The half-moon interlock easily handles convex and concave curves, and the wall angle can vary from vertical to shallow slopes.
 Create steps by reversing the block.

 Brenda Miller of Florida:

 |“Though I’ve never enjoyed trampolines in a landscape, you’ve done well.
 Particularly noteworthy is the open stem wall top.
 Though I’ve terraced with many materials, this is as a concrete block turned on its side: supportive, reinforces water conservation and slows spillage.
 For someone at the bottom of a hill, water distribution both retention and redistribution is important.
 Great job!”

 Hannes Bouwer of Bouwer Architects on using the Terraforce L12 blocks

 |“The rock face blocks blend with the natural environment, their sandstone colour matching the surrounding soil.
 They are plantable and permeable, allowing the landscapers free reign.”